YunoHost/install_script/README.md

 ## Advanced usage

-The script supports a number of positionnal arguments:
+The script supports a number of positional arguments:

     $ bash install_yunohostv2 -h
     Usage :